You are STRONGER than you seem, BRAVER than you believe,

 HYPNOTHERAPY: Teaches new positive mental and emotional skills which are used as new tools to help people of all ages and backgrounds to overcome and be free of:

 All sessions are by appointment only.
-To schedule an appointment, go to the booknow button at the bottom of the page.
+To schedule an appointment, call 503-544-9700 or email at email@example.com.

 Our normal hours are:

 Monday thru Friday 9 am to 9 pm